Political Climate Response Planning Guide

 MNA advises all organizations at this time to:

 1. Find trusted sources of news.
 We recommend the National Council of Nonprofits, the Urban Institute, and Montana Free Press.
+This resource, Democracy 2025, provides updates on EOs and their legal status.

 3. Prioritize the most important actions.